 While there are some commonalities between torties when it comes to personality, their seem to be wide variations in the degree of tortitude and in how it is expressed.
 Some cats appear to have read the book on tortitude, displaying all the traits attributed to cats with this coloring.
 Others may vary in temperament, and only demonstrate certain aspects of it.
 All cats are individuals, and torties are no different in that respect, with the possible exception that they are far more demonstrative of their unique personalities than cats of other colors.

 Tortoiseshell cats have a mythical folklore in many cultures, much of it centered around the rare male tortoiseshell.
 The Celts considered it a good omen if a male tortoiseshell stayed in their home.
 English folklore has it that warts could be healed if rubbed by the tail of a male tortoiseshell’s tail during the month of May.
 Japanese fishermen believed that male tortoiseshells protected their ships from storms and ghosts.
 A Khmer legend in South East Asia has it that the first tortoiseshell arose from the menstrual blood of a goddess born of a lotus flower.

 Torties are thought to bring good luck in many cultures.
 They are sometimes referred to as the money cat.

 Tortoiseshell cats were believed to have psychic abilities and see into the future.
 It is said that those who dream of a tortoiseshell cat will be lucky in love.

 *I have applied for an official designation of this day from the National Day Archives, and my application is being processed.
-However, in the spirit of tortitude, and given how important it is to me to celebrate this day on Ruby’s first adoption anniversary after her passing, I’m pre-empting official approval and launching the celebration this year without an “official” designation.
+However, in the spirit of tortitude, and given how important it was to me to celebrate this day on Ruby’s first adoption anniversary after her passing, I chose to pre-empt official approval and launched the celebration without an “official” designation.